Grand Lodge of Tennessee: Schools

 The Masonic University in 1850 in Clarksville, Tennessee.

 During the mid-1800s, local lodges established or sponsored several schools and colleges.
 These included the Masonic Female Institute in Hartsville, the Masonic Male College in Gallatin, the Clifton Masonic Academy in Clifton, the Petersburg Masonic Academy in Petersburg, the Macon Masonic Male College in Macon, the Sale Creek Male and Female Institute in Sale Creek, the Hiwassee Masonic Institute in Charleston, the Masonic College in Dayton, and the Masonic & Odd Fellows College in Nolensville.

 The Grand Lodge of Tennessee established the Masonic University in Clarksville, Tennessee, for the education of the children and orphans of indigent Masons.
-The Masonic University began operation 1849 as the "Masonic College" with an enrollment of 105 students.
+The Masonic University began operating in 1849 as the "Masonic College" with an enrollment of 105 students.
 In 1850, the Grand Lodge completed the main building for the school.
 This building became known as Castle Building because of its distinctive architecture, and it stood until its collapse in 1946.
 In 1855, the Masonic University was purchased by the Presbyterian Church and renamed Stewart College in honor of the college's president.
 Stewart College was later renamed "Southwestern Presbyterian College" in 1875, and renamed "Southwestern" when the school moved to Memphis, Tennessee, in 1925.
 It was later renamed Rhodes College in 1984.
 The original campus of the Masonic University is now the site of Austin Peay State University.

 Grand Masters

-The following have served as Grand Master:
+Notable Grand Masters from Tennessee include:

 Thomas Claiborne, a lawyer politician in Nashville, was elected the first Grand Master at the formation of the Grand Lodge of Tennessee.

 Archibald Yell served as Grand Master in 1831.
 He later served as the second Governor of the State of Arkansas from 1840-1844.

 Andrew Jackson, 7th President of the United States (1829-1837), served two terms as Grand Master in 1822 and 1823.

 James D. Richardson, Grand Master in 1873 (pictured with his insignia as Sovereign Grand Commander of the Scottish Rite's Supreme Council), was the U.S. House of Representatives' Minority Leader from 1899 to 1903.